JupiterBroadcasting/nixos-challenge/README.md

 At the end of the month, we'll do a review of how it went for folks, moments that stand out, and how Jupiter Broadcasting plans to use Nix going forward based on what we learned.

-# Show & Tell
+#### Show & Tell:
-[Share here](https://github.com/JupiterBroadcasting/nixos-challenge/discussions/1) all your NixOS screenshots and you get..
-Meaningless Bonus Points<sup>TM</sup>!
+[Share here](https://github.com/JupiterBroadcasting/nixos-challenge/discussions/1) your NixOS screenshots and you get.. _Meaningless Bonus Points<sup>TM</sup>_!

 [Share here](https://github.com/JupiterBroadcasting/nixos-challenge/discussions/2) your ``configuration.nix`` for even more _Meaningless Bonus Points<sup>TM</sup>_!

+#### Feel free to let us know:
+* 💯 how it went
+* 🧑‍💻 which methods you explored: the NixOS "installer"?
+Ubuntu->NixOS? [other](https://nixos.org/manual/nixos/stable/index.html#sec-installing-from-other-distro)?
+* 🤖 cool new features you implemented/discovered/tripped over
+* 🎯 additional goal suggestions
+* 🦸‍♀️your newfound superpowers, etc.